cassidy-andrew/AU-UV_ices/README.md

      |      peak_errors : (list) a list of the standard deviation peak errors.
 Is
      |                    None prior to calling `fit_peaks()`
      |      sample : (pandas.DataFrame) The averaged sample data.
-     |      sample_files : (list) a list of sample files that make up the scans.
+     |      samples : (list) a list of SingleSpectrum objects that make up the
+     |                 samples.
      |      scans : (list) a list of SingleScan objects that will be
      |              averaged together to make this spectrum.
      |      visible : (boolean) whether the spectrum should appear in